stassius/MetaParser/README.md

 ![image](https://user-images.githubusercontent.com/35260274/225069254-02c4fc19-3b08-431b-b7e6-6ea7d006790e.png)

+Installation: Unzip and run.

-### Click on a row -> copy to clipboard.
+Click on a row -> copy to clipboard.

-### Escape -> Close the application.
+Escape -> Close the application.

 The app remembers the last screen position and size.
-If something went wrong and the app is off-screen, delete the `window.cfg` file and restart the file.
+If something went wrong and the app is off-screen, delete the `window.cfg` file and restart the app.

 You can set up colors in the `app.cfg` file.
 If something went wrong, delete this file.
 Also in the app.cfg you can set if the multiple instances of the app is allowed to be opened by changing `true` to `false` here: `<SingleInstance>true</SingleInstance>`.